 This post may contain affiliate links.
 You can read my affiliate policy here.

 Rosemary (Rosmarinus officinalis) is a versatile culinary herb, and its attractive aroma makes it suitable for more than just cooking.

 Whether you grow it at home or bought too much from the grocery store, there are lots of fun ways to use up extra rosemary!
 This article has some ideas on how to use rosemary if you find your self with an excess of this fresh herb.

 >> Related article: How to Harvest Rosemary

 1. Use it in cooking

 Rosemary is a versatile herb that can be used for cooking a wide range of dishes.
-It is an essential component of French cooking, and it can add a robust, earthy flavor to meats, sauces, and veggies.
+It is an essential component of French cooking, and it can add a robust, earthy flavor to just about any meat, vegetables, or sauces.